zqhang/AnomalyCLIP/README.md

 Select the corresponding script and run it (we provide all scripts for datasets that AnomalyCLIP reported).
 The generated JSON stores all the information that AnomalyCLIP needs.

 ### Custom dataset (optional)
-1. Create a new JSON script according to your fold structure.
+1. Create a new JSON script in fold [generate_dataset_json](https://github.com/zqhang/AnomalyCLIP/tree/main/generate_dataset_json) according to the fold structure of your own datasets.
 2. Add the related info of your dataset (i.e., dataset name and class names) in script [dataset\.py](https://github.com/zqhang/AnomalyCLIP/blob/main/dataset.py)

 ### Run AnomalyCLIP